TD22057/insteon-mqtt/docs/mqtt.md

    - 'mode' is the on/off mode: 'normal', 'fast', or instant'
    - 'fast' is 1 if the mode is fast, 0 otherwise
    - 'instant' is 1 if the mode is instant, 0 otherwise
+   - 'reason' is the reason for the change.  'device' if a button was pressed on the device.  'scene' if the device is responding to a scene trigger.
+     'refresh' if the update is from a refresh'.  'command' if the device is responding to an on/off command.
+Or an arbitrary string if one was passed in via the scene or on/off style command inputs.

 Manual state output is invoked when a button on the device is held down.
 Manual mode flags are UP or DOWN (when the on or off button is pressed and